 General account on nature and type of damage by different arthropod pests.
 Scientific name, order, family, host range, distribution, biology and bionomics, nature of damage, and management of major pests and scientific name, order, family, host range, distribution, nature of damage and control practices for other important arthropod pests of various field crops.
 Mites, birds, nematodes and rodent pests of field crops and their management.
-Locust management.
-Factors affecting losses of stored grain and role of physical, biological, mechanical and chemical factors in deterioration of grain.
+Locust management.Factors affecting losses of stored grain and role of physical, biological, mechanical and chemical factors in deterioration of grain.
 Insect pests, mites, rodents, birds and microorganisms associated with stored grain and their management.
-Storage structures and methods of grain storage and fundamental principles of grain store management.

 Identification of different types of damage.
 Identification and study of life cycle and seasonal history of various insect pests attacking different crops and their produce: (a) Field Crops;.
 Identification of mites, birds and rodent pests of crops.
 Identification of insect pests and Mites associated with stored grain.
 Determination of insect infestation by different methods.
 Assessment of losses due to insects.
 Calculations on the doses of insecticides.
 Pesticide application techniques.
 Fumigation of grain store / godown.
 Identification of rodents and rodent control operations in godowns.
 Identification of birds and bird control operations in godowns.
-Determination of moisture content of grain.
+Determination of grain.
 Methods of grain sampling under storage condition.
 Visit to Indian Storage, Management and Research Institute, Hapur and Quality Laboratory, Department of Food., Delhi.
 Visit to nearest FCI/CWC godowns.